WolverineWorldWide/www-build-agents/README.md

 # Used to ease installation of build agent runner as Windows Service
 choco install -y nssm

+# Originally needed for psexec to assist with cross-machine service calls, but we have since not used psexec.
+We could
+# probably uninstall this but, meh, if it ain't broke.
+choco install -y sysinternals

 # Needed for WWW Builds
 choco install -y nvs
 choco install -y nuget.commandline